2022 Budget Act

 0 | Over 50,000 |

-c) New deduction for income similar to that of employees and other income (Article 13, paragraph 5, letters a) and b) if one or more types of income referred to in Article 50, paragraph 1, letters e) (remuneration for intramural freelance activities of National Health Service employees, etc.) and f) (allowances, attendance fees, and other remuneration paid by the State, regions, provinces, and municipalities for the exercise of public functions, etc.) contribute to the formation of the total income. (allowances, attendance fees, and other compensation paid by the State, regions, provinces, and municipalities for the exercise of public functions, etc.), g) (allowances received by members of Parliament, etc.), h) (life annuities and fixed-term annuities established for consideration other than those serving a social security function) and i) (other periodic payments), excluding those deriving from the periodic payments indicated in Article 10, paragraph 1, letter c), among the deductible expenses, 53, 66 and 67, paragraph 1, letters i) and l)
+c) New deduction for income treated as employment income and other income (Art.
+13, para.
+5, letters a) and b) if the total income includes one or more of the types of income referred to in Article 50, para.
+1, letters e) (remuneration for in-house freelance professional activities by National Health Service employees, etc.) and f) (allowances, attendance fees, and other compensation paid by the State, regions, provinces, and municipalities for the performance of public functions, etc.), g) (allowances received by members of Parliament, etc.), h) (life annuities and fixed-term annuities established for consideration other than those serving a social security function), and i) (other periodic payments), excluding those arising from the periodic payments listed in Article 10, paragraph 1, letter c), among deductible expenses, 53, 66, and 67, paragraph 1, letters i) and l)

 1.265 | Up to 5,500 |